 Facing Hagia Sofia and one of the most famous attractions, the Blue Mosque has good reasons to be on top of every visitor’s list in Istanbul.
 The mosque is famous for its blue Iznik tiles, hence why it’s called The Blue Mosque.
 It’s also the only mosque with six minarets.
 The interior of the mosque is so exquisite and lavishing that it would be a crime to leave it unvisited!

 A dominant monumental example of classical Ottoman architecture, the Soleymaniye mosque doesn’t end with only a place of worship.
 Additional facilities such as a bath, kitchen, madrassah and others made sure the needs of believers were all provided.
 It’s a bit of a hike to get up there but Suleymaniye mosque affords one of the most charming views of the Bosphorus, one that’s definitely worth the go.

 Rustem Pasha is rather a small mosque and it was quite a hassle to find it.
 But when I entered and had my eyes locked on the magnificent dome I knew I had come to the right place!

-Best thing about mosques in Istanbul is that they are free of charge which saves you quite a lot of money considering the other entrance fees are not cheap.
-If you’ve visiting in summer, do make sure that you are dressed modestly as they take the dress code seriously.
+The best thing about mosques of Istanbul is that they are free of charge which saves you quite a lot of money considering the other entrance fees are not cheap.
+If you’re visiting in summer, do make sure that you are dressed modestly as they take the dress code seriously.
 No shorts or tank tops allowed!
 But if you just come across one on your way around the city and want to sneak inside, don’t worry!
 I found all the mosques in Istanbul to provide cover ups for men and women who were showing a lot of skin.